-1. A full-time nurse is available for emergency and non-emergency health care.
-2. Other than administrators, the school nurse is the only member of the school staff who can excuse a student from school during the day because of illness or injury.

-3. Illnesses or injuries that occur during the school day should be reported by the student immediately to their teacher or to the school nurse.

-4. On-going health care for student illness or injury is the responsibility of the student's personal physician.

-5. The school nurse maintains health records for each student.
+- 1. A full-time nurse is available for emergency and non-emergency health care. - Other than administrators, the school nurse is the only member of the school staff who can excuse a student from school during the day because of illness or injury. - 3.
+Illnesses or injuries that occur during the school day should be reported by the student immediately to their teacher or to the school nurse. - 4.
+On-going health care for student illness or injury is the responsibility of the student's personal physician. - 5.
+The school nurse maintains health records for each student.
 Parents or guardians are responsible for notifying the school nurse, in writing, of medical needs that may affect a student while in school.
-Parents or guardians are expected to up-date this information regularly, especially when a student's needs change.
+Parents or guardians are expected to update this information regularly, especially when a student's needs change.
 In accord with School code section 14-1409, to the extent necessary to protect the health and safety of a student, staff members will be notified of health conditions which may adversely affect student learning or present a danger to the students.
 Medical information will only be disclosed by the nurse's office to school staff to the extent necessary to ensure the safety of a student.
-Unless it presents a threat to a student's health, medical information may remain confidential with the school nurse only, upon written request of a parent or guardian.

-6. Student vision, height, and weight screenings will be administered by the nurse each school year without parental consent.
+Unless it presents a threat to a student's health, medical information may remain confidential with the school nurse only, upon written request of a parent or quardian. - 6.
+Student vision, height, and weight screenings will be administered by the nurse each school year without parental consent.
 Parents/guardians will be notified if results are below normal as defined by the Pennsylvania Department of Health.
-Hearing screenings are state mandated for all students in tenth grade.
-These screenings will be completed in the beginning of the school year.
-7. Students are encouraged to consult with the school nurse about health concerns and interests

-8. Dental examinations are not mandated for students at the high school level; however, regular dental examinations are encouraged.
+These screenings will be completed in the beginning of the school year. - 7.
+Students are encouraged to consult with the school nurse about health concerns and interests - 8.
+Dental examinations will be done during the students' 7th grade year; however, regular dental examinations are encouraged for all students.
 Students are advised to secure a statement from their dentist at the time of treatment to be given to the school nurse.